The moral career of a humanitarian aid worker

 “My intent has been, is, and will continue to be, that those who read my works shall think and meditate upon fundamental problems, and has never been to hand them completed thoughts.
 I have always sought to agitate and, even better, to stimulate, rather than to instruct.
 Neither do I sell bread, nor is it bread, but yeast or ferment.”
 (Perplexities and Paradoxes New York: Greenwood Press, 1968:8)

 That is to say, any conceptutal framework that one imposes on social reality can be usefully judged by the kinds of questions it generates.
-Since this blog [book] intends to report on data gathered rather than spin out deep analysis, I will not go into answers to some questions below, but perhaps simply suggest them as useful points of departure.
+Since this blog [book] intends to report on data gathered rather than spin out deep analysis, I will not go into answers to some of the questions below, but perhaps simply suggest them as useful points of departure.

 - Can further describing these stages be of therapeutic value to an individual aid worker as she attempts to examine her career?